The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Arizona, US

 English

-Mhd-iyad Saadi is a Pulmonary Medicine provider in Chandler, Arizona.
+Mhd Saadi is a Pulmonary Medicine provider practicing medicine in Chandler, Arizona.
 Dr. Saadi is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Atypical Pneumonia, Pleural Effusion, Pleurisy, and Pneumonia.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Atypical Pneumonia, Pleural Effusion, Pleurisy, and Pneumonia.
+Dr. Saadi is board certified in American Board Of Sleep Medicine.
+Dr. Saadi is currently accepting new patients.

 Experienced in Pulmonary Alveolar Proteinosis